igorabreu/repository-search/README.md

 - [TypeScript](https://www.typescriptlang.org/) - TypeScript is a strict syntactical superset of JavaScript and adds optional static typing to the language.

-- [React Create App](https://github.com/facebook/create-react-app) - Apollo Server is way to build a production-ready, self-documenting API for GraphQL clients, using data from any source.
+- [React Create App](https://github.com/facebook/create-react-app) - Popular toolchain for building simple apps with React.

 - [Jest](https://jestjs.io/) - A JavaScript Testing Framework with a focus on simplicity